 Use uploaded keys to let keys expire automatically

-Service account keys that you create and download from IAM don't have an expiry date and stay valid until you delete them.
+Unless you configure an expiry time, service account keys that you create and download from IAM don't have an expiry date and stay valid until you delete them.

 You can limit the validity of service account keys by uploading a service account key instead and by specifying a Valid To date in the X.509 certificate file.
 Once the expiration date passes, the key can't be used for authentication anymore, but will stay associated with the service account until you delete it.